 Most people probably equate a “good” rate with the lowest average current rate.
 Certainly not everyone will qualify for the lowest rates they see out there, and the mortgage type—conventional, government insured, adjustable, fixed—and term will affect the rate, as will the state of the economy.

-By comparing shopping and understanding the factors that affect rates, you can better navigate the mortgage market and find the best loan for your particular situation.
+By comparison shopping and understanding the factors that affect rates, you can better navigate the mortgage market and find the best loan for your particular situation.

 What Causes Rates to Fluctuate?